Peribáñez y el Comendador de Ocaña: Act 3

 The Comendador and Leonardo discuss his latest plan: The king, Enrique III, has called forces to battle against the Moors, and the Comendador will appoint Peribáñez Captain of the peasant forces, so that he will go off to fight in the war, leaving the Comendador free to seduce Casilda.
 Peribáñez arrives and approaches the Comendador, asking him to knight him so that he may fight with honor.
 The Comendador obliges, unwittingly elevating the peasant to his own level and giving him the right to do battle with him.
 The women give tokens to the men going off to battle, and Casilda gives her husband a black ribbon, which he protests is a bad omen.
 The men leave for war, and Leonardo meets with Inés to make arrangements for her to let the Comendador into Casilda's house later.
 Leonardo tries to caution the Comendador about what he plans to do, but he is ignored.
 His attendants then fetch him a cape: black, like the ribbon given to Peribáñez and similarly interpreted.
 The attendants explain that his custom of wearing brightly colored cloaks is well known and that wearing a black one will allow him to go unrecognized, but he demands a colored one.

 Meanwhile, Peribáñez secretly returns, having doubled back from leading his troops, and walks down the street to his house, soliloquizing about the delicate nature of honor.
 He sneaks into his house, hiding in a pantry, where he gets covered in flour.
 The Comendador enters the house with the help of Inés, and comes on to Casilda.
 She is dismayed to find herself betrayed by her cousin, and continues to resist the Comendador's advances.
 He orders Inés and his men to leave so that he can try to rape her.
 Peribáñez bursts from the pantry where he is hiding and mortally wounds the Comendador.
 Leonardo finds him, repentant for his actions and asking for a priest so that last rites can be performed.
-Peribáñez kills Inés and Luján as well for their roles in the betrayal of himself and his wife.

 When the king hears of the death of one of his favored Comendadors by a mere peasant, he is enraged, but his wife, the Queen, councils him to hear Peribáñez' side of the story.
 Peribáñez humbles himself before the king and explains what happened.
 The king pardons him and grants him the title of Captain, the reward money posted for the capture of himself and his wife, and the right to bear arms.
 The queen gives Casilda four dresses from her own wardrobe.